Mette Krah analoge fotografie

 HH: In what way can your research be of interest to other artists, researchers, performers, de-signers or composers?

 SCG: We believe there is a great value in sound preservation.
-The original functionality of a build-ing like Het HEM no longer exists.
+The original functionality of a building like Het HEM no longer exists.
 The acoustics of the building might change or disappear over time.
 We document the acoustics of Het HEM in a way that can be re-enacted.
-In a way, it is like we make a sound-picture.
-This can be valuable for architects in the future, but also in the world of media, or anywhere were you need to 'reconstruct' a space through sound.
+In a way, it is like we make a sound picture.
+This can be valuable for architects in the future, but also in the world of media, or anywhere where you need to 'reconstruct' a space through sound.
 During our residency here, we took some of the acoustic signatures of Het HEM, so we could partially recreate the sound of the factory when it was still active.

 PJ: The One Square Inch Project is an initiative by Gordon Hempton to raise awareness of the impact of human-produced sound worldwide.
 By his analysis, there are no spots on Earth free of human noise impacts.
 The last time I checked, he mentioned there were only 12 in the US with at least 15 consecutive minutes without human sounds.
 With our research, we wish to raise a similar awareness about our acoustic environment and the impact that it has on us and on various non-humans.
 At the same time, we are also developing a methodology of how to study and explore sound in our built environment, how to approach sites from their acoustic angle, how to draw up their acoustic signature and what to do with this material.